who we are

 Her passion for East Africa began as a high-schooler when she was able to travel to Kenya with her family.
 Stating “East Africa gets into your soul” she is thrilled to engage this passion through supporting the work of empowering Ugandans in this rural community.

-Under the constant supervision of two exceptionally-friendly dogs, two strong-willed kittens (and an only mildly-interested turtle) Kristen lives in Novato, California with two of her three sons while the oldest attends college at the University of Oregon.
+Under the constant supervision of two exceptionally-friendly dogs, two strong-willed kittens (and an only mildly-interested turtle) Kristen lives in Novato, California with two of her three sons while the oldest is off on his own after graduating from University of Oregon.

 Anne teaches elementary school in the Mt.
 Diablo Unified School District.
 Teaching follows a 25 year career as an estate planning attorney in San Francisco.
 Anne accompanied Founder Karen Gleason to Uganda in 2017 and was impressed by the amazing personal connections of the KIDA staff to the community they serve.
 She was especially moved by the work to serve orphans and vulnerable children allowing them to continue their schooling.